deanturpin/subversion-to-git-migration/readme.md

 git push
 ```

+However, this does raise the question: should the owner of repo be doing the
+merge as part of the review process?
+I quite like this strategy.

 ### Misc
 I actually use lots of aliases for common git commands which speeds things up
 even more.